 All prerequisites must be completed with a grade of C or higher, unless otherwise noted below, and be within allowable time limit.

-- BIOL-101, 107 or 200, 4 credits, completed within 10 years of start of clinicals
+- 4 credits, completed within 10 years of start of clinicals

-- BIOL-203, 4 credits, completed within 5 years of start of clinicals with a grade of B or higher
+- 4 credits, completed within 5 years of start of clinicals with a grade of B or higher

-- BIOL-204, 4 credits, completed within 5 years of start of clinicals with a grade of B or higher
+- 4 credits, completed within 5 years of start of clinicals with a grade of B or higher

-- PHYS-101, 4 credits, completed within 10 years of start of clinical with a grade of B or higher
+- 4 credits, completed within 10 years of start of clinical with a grade of B or higher

-- ENGL-121, 3 credits
+- ENGL-121, College Composition, 3 credits

-- COMM-101, 105 or 110, 3 credits
+- COMM-101, 105 or 110, Speech Requirement, 3 credits

 Prerequisites taken at other institutions must officially be on file and evaluated by the application deadline.
 See the Transfer Credit tab.